 Each year, the Massachusetts Adult Immunization Conference planning committee selects the Adult Immunization Champion Award winner based on a nomination and review process.
 The review committee looks for nominees who have shown leadership, innovation, collaboration, advocacy, and initiative in adult immunization.
-This year’s awardee is Jessica Prince, MSN, RN.
+We are pleased to announce this year’s awardee, Jessica Prince, MSN, RN.

 Beyond the health center’s walls, Ms. Prince collaborates with the local hospital supplying a van with vaccines to administer in the community.
 She also has partnered with the local board of health and the New Bedford Immigration Assistance Center to provide immunizations to adults who might not otherwise have access.